+Returns CONT

+TRIG

-- Returns CONT TRIG GAT - Examples AWGCONTROL:RMODE TRIGGERED sets the Channel 1 Run mode to Triggered.
-AWGCONTROL:RMODE? might return CONT, indicating that the Channel 1 Run mode is set to Continuous.
+Examples AWGCONTROL:RMODE TRIGGERED sets the Channel 1 Run mode to Triggered.

+AWGCONTROL: RMODE? might return CONT, indicating that the Channel 1 Run

+mode is set to Continuous.

 AWGControl:RSTate?
 (Query Only)

 This command returns the run state of the AWG.

 Group Control

 Syntax AWGControl:RSTate?

-Related Commands [SOURce[n]:]RMODe

-Returns A single <nr1> value.</nr1>
+Related Commands [SOURce[n]:]RMODe Returns A single <NR1> value.

-0 indicates that the AWG has stopped.1 indicates that the AWG is waiting for trigger.2 indicates that the AWG is running.
+0 indicates that the AWG has stopped.

+1 indicates that the AWG is waiting for trigger.

+2 indicates that the AWG is running.

-Examples AWGCONTROL:RSTATE? might return 0, indicating that waveform generation is stopped.
+Examples AWGCONTROL: RSTATE? might return 0, indicating that waveform generation is stopped.

-AWGControl:RUN[:IMMediate] (No Query Form)

-This command initiates the output of a waveform or sequence.
-This is equivalent to pushing the play button \triangleright on the front-panel or display.
+AWGControl:RUN[:IMMediate] (No Query Form) This command initiates the output of a waveform or sequence.
+This is equivalent to pushing the play button on the front-panel or display.
 The AWG can be put in the run state only when waveforms or sequences are assigned to channels.

-- Conditions This is an overlapping command.
-(See page 2-9, Sequential, blocking, and overlapping commands.) - Group Control - Syntax AWGControl:RUN[:IMMediate] - Related Commands AWGControl:STOP[:IMMediate] - Examples AWGCONTROL:RUN:IMMEDIATE puts the AWG in the run state.
+Conditions This is an overlapping command.
+(See page 2-9, Sequential, blocking, and overlapping commands.)
+When synchronization is enabled and the instrument is not the master, this command is not available.

+Group Control

+Syntax AWGControl:RUN[:IMMediate]

+Related Commands AWGControl:STOP[:IMMediate]

+Examples AWGCONTROL:RUN:IMMEDIATE

+puts the AWG in the run state.

 AWGControl:SNAMe?
 (Query Only)

 This command returns the AWG's most recently saved setup location.

 The response contains the full path for the file, including the disk drive letter (msus or, mass storage unit specifier).

-- Group Control
+Group Control

-- Syntax AWGControl:SNAMe?
+Syntax AWGControl:SNAMe?

-- Returns Returns <file_name>,<msus>

-<file_name> ::= <string> a<msus> (mass storage unit specifier) ::= <string> By default (when there has been no save setup command), this value is "","C:"

-Examples AWGCONTROL:SNAME? might return the following response: "\my\project\setups\mySetup.awgx","D:"

-AWGControl:SREStore (No Query Form)
+Returns <file name>,<msus> <file name> ::= <string> a<msus> (mass storage unit specifier) ::= <string> By default (when there has been no save setup command), this value is "","C:" Examples AWGCONTROL: SNAME? might return the following response: "\my\project\setups\mySetup.awgx","D:" AWGControl:SREStore (No Query Form) NOTE.

-NOTE.
 This command exists for backwards compatibility.
-Use the command MMEMory:OPEN:SETup.
+Use the command MMEMory: OPEN: SETup.
 This command opens a setup file into the AWG's setup memory.

-- Conditions This is a blocking command.
-(See page 2-9, Sequential, blocking, and overlapping commands.) - Group Control - Syntax AWGControl:SREStore <filepath>[,<msus>] - Related Commands MMEMory:OPEN:SETup - Arguments <filepath>::=<string> <msus> (mass storage unit specifier) ::=<string> - Examples With mass storage unit specifier specified as a parameter: AWGCONTROL:SRESTORE "\TestFiles\mySetup.awgx","C:" With mass storage unit specifier specified within the file path: AWGCONTROL:SRESTORE "C:\TestFiles\mySetup.awgx"

-AWGControl:SSAVe (No Query Form)
+Conditions This is a blocking command.
+(See page 2-9, Sequential, blocking, and overlapping commands.)
+Group Control Syntax AWGControl:SREStore <filepath>[,<msus>] Related Commands MMEMory:OPEN:SETup Arguments <filepath>::=<string> <msus> (mass storage unit specifier) ::=<string> Examples With mass storage unit specifier specified as a parameter: AWGCONTROL:SRESTORE "\TestFiles\mySetup.awgx","C:" With mass storage unit specifier specified within the file path: AWGCONTROL:SRESTORE "C:\TestFiles\mySetup.awgx" AWGControl:SSAVe (No Query Form) NOTE.

-NOTE.
 This command exists for backwards compatibility.
-Use the command MMEMory:SAVE:SETup.
+Use the command MMEMory: SAVE: SETup.
 This command saves the AWG's setup with waveforms.
 Conditions This is a blocking command.
 (See page 2-9, Sequential, blocking, and overlapping commands.)

-Group Control

-Syntax AWGControl:SSAVe <filepath>[,<msus>]

-Related Commands MMEMory:SAVE:SETup

-Arguments <filepath>::=<string> <msus> (mass storage unit specifier)::=<string>

-Examples AWGCONTROL:SSAVE "C:\TestFiles\mySetup.awgx" AWGCONTROL:SSAVE "\TestFiles\mySetup.awgx","C:"

-AWGControl:STOP[:IMMediate] (No Query Form)

-This command stops the output of a waveform or a sequence.
+Group Control Syntax AWGControl:SSAVe <filepath>[,<msus>] Related Commands MMEMory:SAVE:SETup Arguments <filepath>::=<string> <msus> (mass storage unit specifier)::=<string> Examples AWGCONTROL:SSAVE "C:\TestFiles\mySetup.awgx" AWGCONTROL:SSAVE "\TestFiles\mySetup.awgx", "C:" AWGControl:STOP[:IMMediate] (No Query Form) This command stops the output of a waveform or a sequence.
 Conditions This is a blocking command.
 (See page 2-9, Sequential, blocking, and overlapping commands.)
+When synchronization is enabled and the instrument is not the master, this command is not available.

 Group Control

 Syntax AWGControl:STOP[:IMMediate]

 Related Commands AWGControl:RUN[:IMMediate]

-Examples AWGCONTROL:STOP:IMMEDIATE OPC? stops the output of a waveform or sequence.
+Examples AWGCONTROL:STOP:IMMEDIATE

+OPC?